-- ". . . when man dies, his 'Soul' (fifth prin.) becomes unconscious and loses all remembrance of things internal as well as external.
-Whether his stay in Kama-loka has to last but a few moments, hours, days, weeks, months or years; whether he died a natural or a violent death; whether it occurred in his young or old age, and, whether the Ego was good, bad or indifferent, his consciousness leaves him as suddenly as the flame leaves the wick when blown out."
+"...when man dies, his 'Soul' (fifth prin.) becomes unconscious and loses all remembrance of things internal as well as external.
+Whether his stay in Kama-loka has to last but a few moments, hours, days, weeks, month or years; whether he died a natural or a violent death; whether it occurred in his young or old age, and whether the Ego was good, bad or indifferent, - his consciousness leaves him as suddenly as the flame leaves the wick when blown out."
+(M. L., 128)

-M.L. p.
-128 - "... the period between death and re-birth... may last from a few years to a kalpa.
-It is divided into three sub-periods (1) when the Ego delivered of its mortal coil enters into Kama-Loka (the abode of the Elementaries); (2) when it enters into its 'Gestation State'; (3) when it is reborn in the Rupa-Loka of Deva-chan.
-Sub-period (1) may last from a few minutes to a number of years....
-(2) is 'very long'; ... proportionate to the Ego's spiritual stamina; sub-period (3) lasts in proportion to the good Karma, after which the monad is again reincarnated... 'in all these Rupa-Lokas, the Devas (Spirits) are equally subjected to birth, decay, old age and death' means only that an Ego is borne thither then begins fading out and finally 'dies,' i.e., falls into that unconscious condition which precedes rebirth..."
+"...the period between death and re-birth...may last from a few years to a kalpa.
+It is divided into three sub-periods (1) when the Ego delivered to its mortal coil enters into Kama-Loka (the abode of the Elementaries); (2) when it enters into its 'Gestation State'; (3) when it is reborn in the Rupa-Loka of Deva-chan.
+Sub-period (1) may last from a few minutes to a number of years...(2) is 'very long'; proportionate to the Ego's spiritual stamina; sub-period (3) lasts in proportion to the good Karma, after which the monad is again reincarnated...'in all these Rupa-Lokas, the Devas (Spirits) are equally subjected to birth, decay, old age and death' means only that an Ego is borne thither then begins fading out and finally 'dies' i.e., falls into that unconscious condition which precedes rebirth..."
+(M. L., 105)

-M.L. p.
-105 - ". . .
-A mother dies, leaving behind her helpless children, whom she adores, perhaps a beloved husband also.
-We say that her spirit or Ego that individuality which is now wholly impregnated, for the entire devachanic period, with the noblest feelings held by its late personality, with love for her children, pity for those who suffer, and so on - is now entirely separated from the 'the vale of tears,' that its future bliss consists in the blessed ignorance of all the woes it left behind.
-Spiritualists, on the contrary, say that it is as vividly aware of them, and more so than before, for 'spirits see more than mortals in the flesh do.'
-We say that the bliss of the Devachani consists in its complete conviction that it has never left the earth, and that there is no such thing as death at all; that the post mortem spiritual consciousness of the mother will cause her to think that she lives surrounded by her children and all those whom she loved; that no gap, no link, will be missing to make her disembodied state the most perfect and absolute happiness . . ."
-Key (third edition) p.
-99 difficulty in reconciling these apparently conflicting ideas.
-H.P.B. makes a letter, raising this point, an opportunity to give some valuable explanations in an article entitled Death and Immortality.
-Here are some extracts:
+"...A mother dies, leaving behind her helpless children, whom she adores, perhaps a beloved husband also.
+We say that her spirit or Ego, that individuality which is now wholly impregnated, for the entire devachanic period, with the noblest feelings held by its late personal ity, with love for her children, pity for those who suffer, and so on - is now entirely separated from 'the vale of tears,' that its future bliss consists in the blessed ignorance of al the woes it left behind.
+Spiritualists, on the contrary, say that it is as vividly aware of them, and more so than before, for 'spirits see more than mortals in the flesh do'.
+We say that the bliss of the devachani consists in its complete conviction that it has never left the earth, and that there is no such thing as death at all; that the post mortem spiritual consciousness of the mother will cause her to think that she lives surrounded by her children and all those whom she loved; that no gap, no link, will be missing to make her disembodied state the most perfect and absolute happiness..."
+(Key [3rd edition],99)

-APPENDIX VII DEATH AND IMMORTALITY
+APPENDIX VII DEATH, and Immortality

 There are many references in theosophical literature to personalities, souls, "perishing by the million" as useless drones.
-There are also references to immortality, who attains it and how it is attained.
-Sometimes there is
+There are also references to immortality, who attains its and how it is attained.
+Sometimes there is difficulty in reconciling these apparently conflicting ideas.
+H. P. B. makes a letter, raising this point, an opportunity to give some valuable explanations in an article entitled Death and Immortality.
+Here are some extracts:

-"The apparent discrepancy between the two statements . . . does not involve any real contradiction at all. . . .
-The confusion arises from the unfamiliarity of ordinary thinkers, unused to Occult ideas, with the distinction between the personal and individual entities in Man."
+"The apparent discrepancy between the two statements...does not involve any real contradiction at all...The confusion arises from the unfamiliarity of ordinary thinkers, unused to Occult ideas, with the distinction between the personal and individual entities in Man."